-Around 70% of America’s workforce sits in an office chair for most of the day.
-Then we spend extended time sitting down eating, studying, watching T.V., and driving.
+Around 70% of America’s workforce sits in an office chair most of the day.
+Then we spend extended time sitting down, eating, studying, watching T.V., and driving.
 All of this time spent sitting is taking its toll on our bodies.

 If it is to be used at a computer station or on a factory machine, it needs to be able to handle the tasks and fit the worker’s size.
-Here are some recommendations to help you pick a quality chair that will increase comfort and reduce injury.
+Here are some recommendations to help you pick a quality chair to increase comfort and reduce injury.

 The seat pan supports the majority of your weight.
-A chair with the cushion made from a dense, foam padding or spring coils is better than a basic cushion that loses its shape and compresses which causes discomfort, imbalance, and hip/back fatigue.
+A chair with a cushion made from dense foam padding or spring coils is better than a basic cushion that loses its shape and compresses, which causes discomfort, imbalance, and hip/back fatigue.
 The pan should be at least one inch wider than the hips and thighs on each side.
 The front part of the seat should slope down a little and allow a fist-sized space between the back of your knees and the front edge of the seat pan to reduce pressure on the back of the thighs.

 Adequate back support is the most essential element of a backrest.
 Inadequate back support places added pressure on the spine.
-The backrest should be small enough to fit the small of the back, the pelvis, and back of the rib cage or be curved.
+The backrest should be small enough to fit the small of the back, the pelvis, and the back of the rib cage or be curved.
 Both provide adequate support.
-A lot of the chairs come with a built-in adjustment, that can be adjusted by turning a knob on one side or under the chair.
-Chairs with back supports that are large enough to provide mid-back and upper back support are an added bonus.
+A lot of the chairs come with a built-in adjustment that can be adjusted by turning a knob on one side or under the chair.
+Chairs with back supports that are large enough to provide mid-back and upper-back support are a bonus.

 Chairs with adjustable height and width are necessary with a chair with armrests.
-The armrest should be made of soft comfortable material and be 2 inches wide for adequate surface area.
+The armrest should be soft, comfortable, and 2 inches wide for adequate surface area.

 The chair recline/tilt adjustment changes the angle of the entire seat.
 Like with the backrest angle adjustability, a reclined chair transfers upper body weight to the backrest of the chair.
 However, locking the backrest in one position is not recommended or beneficial for the back.

-For most a footrest is not necessary.
-But if additional foot support is necessary, a floor-mounted rest will allow you to rest your feet in a comfortable position.
+For most, a footrest is not necessary.
+But if additional foot support is necessary, a floor-mounted rest will allow you to rest your feet comfortably.